anzenker/master_thesis_anzenker_2025/README.md

 <a name="prepros"></a>
 ## 3.1.
 Basecalling & Preprocessing
-Basecalling and Preprocessing can be acomplished in different approaches.
-The one chosen for this approach is described in detail in [README_basecalling_and_preprocessing.md](/docs/README_basecalling_and_preprocessing.md).
+Basecalling and Preprocessing can be accomplished in different approaches.
+A useful approach for this is described in detail in [commands.md](/docs/commands.md).

 <a name="ms-pipeline"></a>
 ## 3.2. ms-pipeline (Master Thesis Pipeline)